luciof55/plus_gantt/README.md

 In the previuos example, if custom field "asignacion" at issue level is 16hs, then due date will be 18/05, since one day is enough to complete the work.

+If issue start date is on holliday or on weekend then plugin will find the next working day.

-If you do not want the pluing calculate due date you can unckeck the option "Calculate issue end date" in the configuration page.
+If you do not want the pluing calculate the start date and due date you can unckeck the option "Calculate issue end date" in the configuration page.

-Installation notes
+## Installation notes

-Attention This plugin extends core function
+**Attention** This plugin extends core function

 Download zip and go to Redmine plugins folder and unzip the plugin Or go to Redmine plugins folder and run “git clone github.com/luciof55/ganttplus.git” Then enable the plugin “Administration->Plugins” for projects